zacharyc/airkit-book/book.md

 #### Users

 This is a list of active users in the organization.
+Each user has login information and a role.

+##### User Roles

+Different User roles have access to different parts of the Airkit Interface.

+* _Agent_ This role is for people who will have the most minimal access to your organization.
+* _Developer_ This role is for people who have access to build out applications in Airkit.
+* _Owner_ This role is the person with the most control over the configuration of the organization.
+Ability to add resources and deployments and connect accounts.

 ## Builders {#builders}